 Analysis Tasks and Skills

-Since both business and systems analysis stands on the border between business and IT, it is characteristic of them to require analysts to possess a wide range of skills.
-It is even more significant in an agile environment, where analysts are expected to manage both roles, as there is no clear split of responsibilities.
-But also in teams where the roles of BA and SA are strictly separated, the top-notch analysts are aware of the importance of being skilled in both parts of analysis, and they understand that the ability to cover both roles is crucial.
-The separating line between BA and SA is not sharp, there is always an inevitable overlap.
-As a result, we present the analysis tasks and skills without separating them as business or systems.
+Since both business and systems analysis sit at the intersection of business and IT, analysts in these roles must possess a wide range of skills.
+This is even more critical in an agile environment, where analysts are often expected to manage both roles interchangeably due to the lack of a rigid split in responsibilities.
+Even in teams where the BA and SA roles are strictly separated, top-tier analysts recognize the importance of being proficient in both domains, understanding that the ability to bridge both roles is essential.
+Because the dividing line between business and systems analysis is never sharp and an overlap is inevitable, we present the following tasks and skills as a unified set for the modern analyst.

 Main Tasks and Responsibilities